Student Eligibility and Enrollment Information

 Health Insurance for Currently Enrolled Students

 Health insurance is mandatory and is available through the University for those who are unable to prove they have equal or better coverage.
 The insurance plan offered through the University is recommended because it covers students on or off campus, 24 hours a day, seven days a week, and is in effect for a full year, beginning on August 1.
 This program is offered by Harvard Pilgrim Health Care.
 It is required for International Students and is not available to on-line only students.
-Learn more about the University Health Insurance Plan on the Gallagher Koster website.
+Learn more about the University Health Insurance Plan on the Gallagher Student website.

 If you belong to a managed care plan, check to see if they will cover lab tests and prescriptions ordered by Health Services.
 Most will not, and students, often unable to leave school to go to their primary care provider for care, must pay themselves.
 In addition, if you will be living outside your insurance coverage area while attending UMass Lowell, Massachusetts law requires that you MUST either choose a primary care provider (PCP) in the Lowell area or enroll in the University's Student Insurance Plan.
 More information about this state law is found on our additional health insurance information page.